 The Google Webmaster Guidelines just got a big update.

-Following last week’s Webmasters page revamp, the new Google Webmaster Guidelines page has been updated for the changing user base.
+Following last week’s Webmasters page revamp, the new Google Webmaster Guidelines page has updated for the changing user base.
 The Guidelines are divided into two sections—General Guidelines and Quality Guidelines—that offer you a simple list of best practices to follow.

 Although the Quality Guidelines have been pretty much untouched, there are a ton of updates to the General Guidelines section.